Current as of: March 13, 2025 - 17:54

 Nepal

 You can obtain your visa in advance or on arrival.
-If possible, apply in advance as queues on arrival can be very long and the Immigration Department of Nepal has suspended visas on arrival for certain nationalities – please check if this applies to you with your nearest embassy or consulate.
+The Immigration Department of Nepal has suspended visas on arrival for certain nationalities – please check if this applies to you with your nearest embassy or consulate.

 2. Proceed to the visa fees collection counter and pay the visa fee (in cash, if possible).
 Make sure to keep the receipt.
 Card payments are not always possible, so paying in cash is easiest, most currencies are accepted but US dollars are preferred.